Pewpewarrows/AssetRace/README.md

 "Bundled" means having an intelligent split of concatenated files, such as a lib.js and an app.js, for finer grained cachability.

+Also note that all of the tests involving jQuery being loaded from CDN are open to scrutiny, since they are at the mercy of Google's CDN speeds.

 Control group:

 * Plain files, each separately, in the head